 4444.
 HOME AND COMMUNITY-BASED SERVICES - PROCEDURES TO REQUEST RENEWAL OF APPROVED WAIVERS

 A. Background.--Section 1915(c) of the Social Security Act permits you to offer, under a waiver of statutory requirements, an array of home and community-based services that an individual needs to avoid institutionalization.
-HCFA published a § These regulations allow FFP in the cost of waiver services provided by the State in accordance with the terms of the approved waiver for an initial 3-year period from the waiver effective date.
+HCFA published a final rule with comment period in the Federal Register on July 25, 1994.
+This final rule expands coverage of Medicaid home and community-based services under § 1915(c) of the Social Security Act and responds to public comments that were received as a result of the June 1, 1988 publication of a proposed rule.
+These regulations were codified as 42 CFR 440.180 through 440.250 and 441.301 through 441.310.
+These regulations allow FFP in the cost of waiver services provided by the State in accordance with the terms of the approved waiver for an initial 3-year period from the waiver effective date.
 (See §4441E.)
-Upon your request, the waiver may be renewed for additional periods.
+Upon your request, the waiver may be renewed for additional 5-year periods.

 B. Renewals.--Prior to September 30, 1986, waivers were granted for an initial term of 3 years and, if requested by you and approved by HCFA, were renewed for additional 3-year periods.
 Effective September 30, 1986, waivers are granted for an initial term of 3 years and, upon your request may be renewed for additional 5-year periods if HCFA's review of the prior waiver period indicates that the assurances you made as a condition of approval have been and continue to be met.
 In determining whether a waiver may be renewed, HCFA will place great weight on your past waiver performance which is evidenced in part by the assessment conducted by the HCFA regional offices and your correction of any resulting deficiencies.
 HCFA will also consider the adequacy of the assurances and documentation submitted in support of the renewal request.

-.
-Instructions for Submitting a Request for a Waiver Renewal.--Waivers which have not been formally renewed by the end of the waiver period automatically expire.
+C. Instructions for Submitting a Request for a Waiver Renewal.--Waivers which have not been formally renewed by the end of the waiver period automatically expire.
 HCFA has no obligation to notify you in advance that a waiver's expiration date is nearing nor to formally notify you when expiration occurs.
 It is therefore suggested that requests for waiver renewals be submitted to HCFA at least 90 days, but no earlier than 180 days, prior to the end of the waiver period.
 This will allow HCFA sufficient time to review the renewal package and request and review any additional information needed prior to the expiration of the waiver.
 (See §4441B.)

 NOTE: The fact that you are preparing to submit additional information or that additional information submitted is under review by HCFA does not change the expiration date.
 HCFA must approve, deny, or request additional information on the renewal request within 90 days of receipt, but HCFA is not obligated to complete action before the expiration date if it falls within the 90-day time periods.